chkr1011/Wirehome.Packages/wirehome.services.homematic.ccu/1.0.0/description.md

 # Summary
-Connects to the XML-RPC endpoint of Homematic CCU and allows access to the device states.
+Connects to the XML-RPC endpoint of a Homematic CCU and allows access to the device states.
+Offers an XML-RPC server to receive events from the CCU.

 # Installation
 - enable XML-RPC in the CCU Firewall configuration.